shamimakhurshid76/Online-Furniture/README.md

 # Online Furniture 🛋️
 **Premium Craftsmanship.
 Direct to Your Home.**

-Online Furniture is a specialized e-commerce platform for **Bhola Sofa Centre**, based in Hazaribagh.
+Online Furniture is a specialized e-commerce platform , based in Hazaribagh.
 We provide high-quality, custom-made furniture with a focus on luxury L-shape sofas and premium upholstery materials.

 ## 🚀 Features
 - **Digital Showroom:** High-resolution gallery featuring our exclusive collection (Royal Curve, Premium Headrest, and Butterfly Handle designs).